2012 - 2013 Season

 SLANGUAGE (written and performed) by Universes, developed and directed by Jo Bonney

-WISE GUYS, by Steven Sondheim, directed by Sam Mendes, with Nathan lane and Vicor Garber
+WISE GUYS (a reading), by Steven Sondheim, directed by Sam Mendes, with Nathan lane and Vicor Garber

 CULTURE OF DESIRE conceived and directed by Anne Bogart.